GigaSpaces-ProfessionalServices/wangateway_examples/twohost_example/README.md

 6. In the server that is designated as DE_MANAGER, run `./startGrid-DE.sh`, then `./deploy-DE.sh`
 7. There are helper scripts for starting the webui and gs-ui.

+Suggestion: Make the modifications and push the same set of code two both servers.
+Environment specific configurations should be limited to the settings found in `bin/setExampleEnv.sh`.